Which Mortgage Is Right for You?

 Your mortgage loan officer can also suggest ways to increase your down payment amount.
 An automatic savings plan is one way to build it over a set period of time.
-Some mortgage programs allow for gifts from relatives can be included in your down payment along with income-based grant programs for home buyers.
+Some mortgage programs allow for gifts from relatives that can be included in your down payment along with various income-based grant programs for home buyers.

 How the Pre-qualification Process Helps